harshsinha03/CodeWhizard/README.md

 ### Code Extraction
 ---------------
 Logic was developed to extract the code from the pull request.
-The GitHub REST API was used to retrieve the content of the file associated with the pull request, ensuring that only a single file was considered for code execution.
+The GitHub REST API using octokit was used to retrieve the content of the file associated with the pull request, ensuring that only a single file was considered for code execution.

 ### Code Execution
 --------------